 The Design of an Enhanced Magnetostrictive Sensor and an Advanced Signal Processing Method for Detecting Corrosion in Through-wall Gas Pipe Risers

-- Wai Tat Peter TSE (Principal Investigator)Department of Systems Engineering and Engineering Management
+- Wai Tat Peter TSE (Principal Investigator / Project Coordinator)Department of Advanced Design and Systems Engineering

 - Michael John BRENNAN (Co-Investigator)